scarypine/middleman-dragonfly_thumbnailer/README.md

 The second argument is a geometry string which specifies the dimensions and options such as aspect ratio and cropping.
 Have a look at http://markevans.github.io/dragonfly/imagemagick/ for examples of what you can do.

-When running Middleman in development, thumbnails will be generated on the fly encoded in data URLs.
+When running Middleman in development, thumbnails will be generated on the fly and encoded in data URLs.

-When you build a project, the thumbnails will be saved in a sub directory named from the geometry string, e.g. `images/image.png` → `images/100x100/image.png`.
+During a build, the thumbnails will be saved next to original image in a sub directory named from the geometry string, e.g. `images/image.png` becomes `images/100x100/image.png`.

 ## Contributing